Creating a Case Set

 Axonius auto-fills fields with default values where possible.
 Required fields are marked with an asterisk (*).

-Optional Configuration While defining the assets, you can also set identifying details for the Case Set itself.
+When defining the assets, you can also set identifying details for the Case Set itself.

 • Provide a description for your new Case Set by clicking + Add description and in the box that opens, typing a Description.